codegram01/gfm/README.md

 gfm [command] [arg1] [arg2]
 ```

-Just use like linux command but have gfm in front
+Just use like linux command but have gfm in front.

-Like:
+Ex:
 ```sh
 $ gfm ls
 $ gfm pwd